 - Communicate straightforwardly if the other person speaks slowly and clearly.

-At level A1, learners are at the beginning of their learning journey.
+At level A1 level english, english language learners levels are at the beginning of their learning journey.
 This is the level commonly taught in EFL (English as a foreign language) and ELA (English language arts) curricula.

-Above the English language level A1, A2 students can comprehend sentences and commonly used expressions about very popular topics, common in everyday experience or at work, and basic directions.
+Above the English language level A1, A2 English language learner levels can comprehend sentences and commonly used expressions about very popular topics, common in everyday experience or at work, and basic directions.

 What You Can Do at A2: